Sheva-ar/rsschool-cv/cv.md

 ### Code after registration in CODEWARS:

 ### Сondition of the problem : this code does not execute properly.
-Try to figure out why.

 ```
 function multiply(a, b){